 In addition to your Spanish language course, you choose from a variety of English- and Spanish-taught IES Abroad area studies courses, as well as Spanish- and English-taught local university courses to round out your semester.
 All IES Abroad courses include course-related activities that help you connect coursework with your surroundings.
-You can also add international work experience to your résumé while earning credit by participating in an intership placement and accompanying academic seminar.
+You can also add international work experience to your résumé while earning credit by participating in an internship placement and accompanying academic seminar.

 We want you to feel at home in Barcelona, so we do everything we can to help you integrate into local life.
 From internships to cultural activities, our job is to make sure you have the most authentic study abroad experience possible.
 As an IES Abroad student, you have the opportunity to live with local residents, who can serve as your hosts and resources to help you make the most of living and learning in Barcelona.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore Liberal Arts & Business through an in-depth and hands-on approach.
 Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.
-Meet one of these professors, Dr. Meritxell Martín-i-Pardo, in this faculty spotlight interview.

 While in Barcelona, you take 15–19 credits per semester.
 Our goal is to make sure your academic needs are met.
-You can craft your own academic experience by selecting from the five following course types:
+You can craft your own academic experience by selecting from the following course types:

 This is a list of planned course offerings.
 A final list of course offerings will be made available to you in your MyIESabroad account.